Alain-L/quellog/docs/default-report.md

 Tracks queries that exceeded `work_mem` and spilled to disk.

 !!! note
-    Query details ("Top queries by tempfile size") are shown when using `--tempfiles` or `--sql-summary`.
+    Query details ("Top queries by tempfile size") are shown when using `--tempfiles` or `--sql-performance`.
 The default report shows only summary metrics.

 ```
 TEMP FILES